platformatic/platformatic/docs/runtime/configuration.md

 The Platformatic Runtime's entrypoint is a microservice that is exposed publicly.
 This value must be the `ID` of a service defined via the `autoload` or `services` configuration.

+### `workers`

+The default number of workers to start per each service.
+It can be overriden at service level.

+This value is hardcoded to `1` if the runtime is running in development mode or when applying it to the entrypoint.

 ### `watch`